Theodore Gabras: Defiance against Alexios I

 By 1091, Theodore had returned to the capital and was demanding the return of his son.
 Alexios refused, claiming he was contemplating marrying the boy to one of his own daughters.
 Disbelieving the emperor, Theodore hatched a plot to rescue his son and get him to safety at Trebizond in secret.
 He initially agreed to hand over his son; then on the eve of his departure he had dinner with the Sebastokrator, with whom he was now related through his second marriage.
 He begged to be allowed a further twenty-four hours with his son, which Isaac agreed to.
 The next day, he asked if Gregory could accompany him on the first stage of his journey to Sosthenium, where he intended to pitch his camp.
 His minders agreed, but when Theodore then proposed that Gregory accompany him further, they initially said no before Theodore managed to convince them.
 They made it to the port of Pharus when Theodore secretly boarded a merchant ship along with Gregory and fled onto the Euxine.

 This act of rebellion stirred Alexios into action, and he sent a squadron of ships to overtake Theodore with orders to bring Gregory back to the capital no matter what.
 They overtook the ship near the town of Aeginus and advised Theodore that were he to refuse to hand over his son, he would be arrested as a rebel.
 Theodore, still distant from his seat of power and outnumbered, backed down and allowed Alexios’ emissaries to take Gregory back with them, while he continued on his way back to Trebizond.
 Gregory then formed another plot to escape but it too was discovered and he was imprisoned at Philippopolis for his troubles.

 Career after 1091

 A man of Theodore's military talents was too good to waste, and by 1097 he was once again at the front line, this time fighting the Turks as part of the initial alliance with the Crusaders.
 While the Franks were engaged at the Siege of Antioch, Theodore was marching with Alexios and helping him recapture towns in western Asia Minor.
 He was prominent in the capture of Paipert, which was subsequently besieged by the Turks who hoped to reclaim it.
 Turning around, Theodore contemplated a night attack against the enemy, but changed his mind.
-In 1099 during a campaign in the region of Erzerum, he was captured by the Danishmends and martyred.
+In 1098 or 1099 during a campaign in the region of Theodosioupolis, he was captured by the Danishmendid Emir Ali, who tried to convert Gabras to Islam by force.
+After Gabras refused, Ali ordered that he be tortured: his tongue was cut, his eyes were gouged out, his head was scalped and his body was torn apart.
+Amri then made his skull into a golden drinking cup and burnt all that was left.

-His younger son Constantine Gabras succeeded him as Dux of Chaldia.
-The feast day of Saint Theodoros Gabras is 2 October.
+His younger son, Constantine Gabras, succeeded him as dux of Chaldia, and around 1115-1140 he managed to retrieve his father's skull, which was transported to Trebizond and became the product of worship.
+The feast day of Saint Theodoros Gabras is on 2 October.